 Massachusetts adopted in 1958 its first open meeting law applicable to governmental units at the state, county and municipal levels.
-The first statute was fairly general in approach, and after a series of amendments over the years, the Open Meeting Law was substantially revamped in 1975.
-There have been a number of amendments to the Law since 1975, but its general format and provisions have remained the same.
+The first statute was fairly general in approach, and after a series of amendments over the years, the Open Meeting Law was substantially revamped in 1975 and again in 2010.

 The purpose of the Open Meeting Law is to eliminate much of the secrecy surrounding the deliberations and decisions on which public policy is based.
 It accomplishes this purpose by requiring open discussion of governmental action at public meetings.
 The requirements of the Open Meeting Law grow out of the idea that the democratic process depends on the public having knowledge about the considerations underlying governmental action taken by their representatives.
 The overriding intent of the Open Meeting Law is therefore to foster and indeed require open discussion of governmental action at public meetings.
 Yet the Law does recognize that public officials might be “unduly hampered” if all discussion by public officials were required to be open.
 As a result, it specifies certain types of issues that may be discussed and decided in a closed session.
 These exceptions are limited in number and scope.